transcom/mymove-docs/docs/adrs/0078-api-versioning.md

 **Chosen Alternative:** Option 3.
 It is dependent on reliably setting the api version flag and getting it to the services.
 However, once this is accomplished, this option best separates the different versions.

 #### A Note on versioning our db/models
-While it would be possible to create versions of our db/models, we will want to avoid getting into that
+While it would be technically possible to create versions of our db/models, we will want to avoid that if at all possible.
+The complications that this would introduce into our application would be great.

 ### Documentation
 Communicating version changes to the prime will be crucial.
 We will want to deploy our prime V2 api docs